List of characters in mythology novels by Rick Riordan: Set

 Set is the ancient Egyptian god of evil and an antagonist of The Red Pyramid and a supporting character in The Throne of Fire and The Serpent's Shadow.
 Although he initially appears to be the main antagonist of The Red Pyramid, Set is actually manipulated secretly by Apophis throughout the book.
 While Set is evil, he is stated many times to be more of a necessary evil, unlike Apophis.
 In ancient times, Set acted as the faithful lieutenant of Ra in the eternal war against Apophis and he was born on the third Demon Day, or December 29.
-He would eventually marry his sister Nepthys and have a son with her, Anubis, but Anubis was raised by Osiris and Isis instead.
+He would eventually marry his sister Nephthys and have a son with her, Anubis, but Anubis was raised by Osiris and Isis instead.
 After Ra retreated into the heavens and Osiris became the new Pharaoh of the gods, Set refused to stand for it, imprisoned his brother in a magnificent sarcophagus and relentlessly chased Isis who was able to rescue Osiris.
 However, Set blew Osiris into fourteen different pieces and although Isis managed to reconstruct her husband, she was only ever able to resurrect him as the Lord of the Underworld.
 Set was eventually dethroned by Horus in revenge and in time, would be imprisoned along with the rest of the gods by the House of Life.